ArkinSolomon/xpkg-docs/docs/registry-api/routes/auth/login.md

 Sent if part of the request body is missing.

+- Content-type: `text/plain`

+- "invalid_or_empty_str" -- sent if any field is not a string, or is an empty string.
+- "bad_len" -- sent if any field violates the given length constraints.
+- "bad_email" -- sent if the provided email address is invalid.
+- "is_password" -- sent if the provided password is any case variation of "password".

 ## `401` Response

 Sent if an author does not exist with the given email, or if an author exists with the email, but the password does not match.